Karpman-Consulting/OS-229RPDGenerator/README.md

 # OpenStudio-229RPDGenerator

+## Authors

+Anton Szilasi and Chris Balbach of Performance Systems Development of Ithaca, New York

 ## Purpose
 Provides a command-line utility for OpenStudio users to create generate Ruleset Project Description files with supplementary compliance parameter details in a 2-step process.